 As a high migrant impact area described in 5329(a)(5) of the PHS Act; or

 As an area designated by the chief executive officer of the State and certified by the Secretary as an area with a shortage of personal health services.

-For HPSA information, click on Health Professional Shortage Areas (HPSAs) under the Health Professions header and for MUA information click on Medically Underserved Areas/Medically Underserved Populations which is under the Primary Health Care header.
+For HPSA information, click on Health Professional Shortage Areas (HPSAs) and for MUA information click on Medically Underserved Areas/Medically Underserved Populations.

 C. Mobile Units.–The Conditions for Certification must be met by a mobile unit for it to qualify as a RHC.
 In addition, it should be ascertained that the mobile unit has fixed scheduled locations, each of which meet the rural and shortage area requirements.